technikhil314/offline-diff-viewer/README.md

 # offline-diff-viewer

+A diff viewer that gives you sharable diff view links but does not store your data.
+(This takes inspiration from typescript playground how it stores your code in url itself) but the for very large data we will be doing end to end encryption just like `excalidraw` so you can still have sharable links without worrying if you should store your enterprise data or not.

 ## Resoning for building yet another diff viewer tool

 I realise we are missing a diff viewer that is